 ☐ Treatment Plan – Including what your current provider anticipates going forward, as well as current medication and dosage.

-☐ Condition History - History of onset and course of symptoms, including functional impairment.nd evidence of symptoms before the age of 12.
+☐ Condition History - History of onset and course of symptoms, including functional impairment., and evidence of symptoms before the age of 12.

 ☐ Observer information – Collateral details from a parent, partner, mental health provider, or other.
 This is typically collected as part of history-taking.